 I think it is important to bring outcome measures relating to our clients’ progress to clinical supervision so that we have a clear indication of whether or not therapy is working and we can intervene where necessary.
 I believe that supervision should be a safe space in which, as clinicians, we can discuss our concerns and mistakes and learn from them.

 Clinical supervision is also an opportunity for psychological therapists to evaluate their own professional development and to review opportunities for additional training.
 It provides structure and support for working towards accreditation.
 I am an EMDR Europe Consultant and to work towards EMDR Europe Practitioner or Consultant accreditation, clinical supervision needs to be with an accredited Consultant.
-I am a BABCP (CBT) supervisor and also offer CBT clinical supervision to CBT therapist who want to become accredited.
+I also offer CBT clinical supervision to CBT therapist who want to become accredited.

 Clinical supervision provides a context in which difficult issues such as risk, safeguarding of children and vulnerable adults and ethical concerns can be discussed and explored.
 It supports thoughtful, safe and ethical practice which benefits clients and psychological therapists.